 In general the best photos you will capture at the beach will generally be taken before the light becomes too powerful.
-That means shooting during the golden hour.
+So, best light is never during the midday and blue skies might not be the best choice!
+That means shooting during the golden hour which is either around sunrise or sunset for great beach photos.
 If this is the time you plan to be at the beach, then you will probably be served better by reading our guide to coastal landscape photography which deals with shooting in lower light situations.

 Now, it's not always possible to get to the beach early enough though, so let's look at some tips for photography at the beach when the sun is blaring and things are bright.

 If you're shooting in auto mode at the beach in the bright sun, your camera will probably be predisposed to under-exposing your images.
 If you're having problems with the auto setting, then switch to manual and experiment with your exposure settings.

-Very generally, in such bright conditions, you're going to need a low ISO setting (think 100 or 200) in combination with a narrow aperture (somewhere between (f14 and f22) with a moderately fast shutter speed.
+Very generally, in such bright conditions, you're going to need a low ISO setting (think 100 or 200) in combination with a narrow aperture (somewhere between f/14 and f/22) with a moderately fast shutter speed.
 This can all change though.

-6) Use the Sunny f/16 Rule as a Yardstick – If you don't know the sunny f/16 rule then it's a good yardstick for shooting in bright conditions.
+This is one of crucial beach photography tips.
+If you don't know the sunny f/16 rule then it's a good yardstick for shooting in bright conditions.
 It probably won't work perfectly in beach conditions every time though.
 A beach at midday is just about brighter than any other landscape so you will have to adjust for that, possibly with faster shutter speed or an even narrower aperture.
 Experiment for the conditions you find yourself shooting in.

-7) Consider Filters – There are three filters that you might want to consider using if you have access to them.
+Beach photographs can get better with the help of some filters if used for the right situation.
+There are three filters that you might want to consider using if you have access to them.

 - An ND filter will allow you to reduce the intensity of light hitting your camera's sensor.